block-core/blockcore-wallet/README.md

 # Blockcore Wallet

-### Web Browser Extension for crypto wallet in your browser for coins, tokens, identities, NFTs and more.
+### Wallet for your coins, tokens, identities, NFTs and more.

-The Blockcore Extension does wallet management, account management, identity management and signing.
+The Blockcore Wallet does wallet management, account management, identity management and signing.
+Built on web-technology, Blockcore Wallet is cross-platform and works in different modes, such as browser extension, Progressive Web App, native mobile and desktop app and more.

 ![](/doc/blockcore-extension-walkthrough.gif)